Empirical spectral distributions of sparse random graphs: Introduction

-The non-regular case with $|E_n|=O(n)$ has been studied by Bordenave and Lelarge~\cite{BoLa10} when the graphs $G_n$ converge in the Benjamini--Schramm sense, translating in the above setup to having $\{D_i^{(n)}\}$ that are i.i.d.\ in $i$ and uniformly integrable in $n$.
-The existence and uniqueness of the limiting \abbr{ESD} was obtained in~\cite{BoLa10} by relating the Stieltjes transform of the \abbr{ESD} to a recursive distributional equation (arising from the resolvent of the Galton--Watson trees corresponding to the local neighborhoods in $G_n$).
+The non-regular case with $|\sfE_n|=O(n)$ has been studied by Bordenave and Lelarge~\cite{BoLa10} when the graphs $\sfG_n$ converge in the Benjamini--Schramm sense, translating in the above setup to having $\{D_i^{(n)}\}$ that are i.i.d.\ in $i$ and uniformly integrable in $n$.
+The existence and uniqueness of the limiting \abbr{ESD} was obtained in~\cite{BoLa10} by relating this \abbr{ESD} to a recursive distributional equation --- arising from the Galton--Watson trees that correspond to the local neighborhoods in $\sfG_n$ --- and showing that this equation has a unique fixed point.
+See also, e.g.,~\cite{Bordenave17,CoSa18,Salez16} and the references therein, for the analysis of the limiting spectrum at $\lambda=0$ for Erd\H{o}s--R\'enyi graphs of constant average degree.
 Note that (a) this approach relies on the locally-tree-like structure of the graphs, and is thus tailored for low (at most logarithmic) degrees; and (b) very little is known on this limit, even in seemingly simple settings such as when all degrees are either 3 or 4.

-At the other extreme, when $|E_n|$ diverges polynomially with $n$ (whence the tree approximations are invalid), the trace method---the standard tool for establishing the convergence of the \abbr{ESD} of an Erd\H{o}s--R\'enyi random graph to $\sigma_{\semic}$---faces the obstacle of nonnegligible dependencies between the edges in the configuration model.
+At the other extreme, when $|\sfE_n|$ diverges polynomially with $n$ (whence the tree approximations are invalid), the trace method---the standard tool for establishing the convergence of the \abbr{ESD} of an Erd\H{o}s--R\'enyi random graph to $\sigma_{\semic}$---faces the obstacle of non-negligible dependencies between edges in the configuration model (the trace method can handle dependencies, but here $n^{-1} \tr ( \, (\EE \hat \bA_{\sfG_n})^{2k} ) \asymp \omega_n^k$, thus the precise cancellations of many diverging terms are needed for it to work; such cancellations are very difficult to attain in the presence of dependencies).

-In this work, we study the spectrum of $G_n$ via sequence of approximation steps, each of which couples the multigraph with one that forgoes some of the dependencies, until finally arriving at a tractable Erd\H{o}s--R\'enyi (inhomogeneous) random graph.